 You might want to bury the body.
 Usually, such a process is accompanied by some rituals that will make it easier for you to deal with the loss.
 Moreover, you can pay a visit to the small ‘grave’ of your beloved pet whenever you feel like it.
 Simply remember to make sure that you bury the body on your property.

 Some prefer to set the remains on fire and this method certainly does have its own pluses.
-Of course, the whole process has to be 100% safe, so don’t set a fire where you are not allowed and make sure that you fully control the flames at all times.
+The whole process has to be 100% safe, so don’t set a fire where you are not allowed.
+Make sure that you fully control the flames at all times.

 Basically, you can treat the body of the guinea pig as you like, as long as the way does not violate any laws or regulations.
 Moreover, remember about sanitary norms and make sure to keep the remains away from other animals and children.